CharizardSquad/FireSpin-API/README.md

 -Welcome to ART (API Response Time)

 ## Highlights
--ART is a web application that functions as a developers tool to reference the overall health of various API’s for current and future product development.
+-ART is a web application that functions as a developer tool to reference the overall health of various API’s for current and future product development.

 ## Built With
 -React
 -React Router
 -Chart.js
 -Jest
--Sequilize
+-Sequelize
 -PostgreSQL

 ## Interested in Iterating?